-1. All proposed structure/uses will be compatible with the site's existing/historic use and will not impair existing scenic character.

-2. All proposed clearing of vegetation will be minimized as much as possible.
+- 1. All proposed structure/uses will be compatible with the site's existing/historic use and will not impair existing scenic character.
+The application is being proposed as part of an Adaptive Reuse, as described in §121-14.2(I), which requires the preservation of historic character and structures for its approval. - 2.
+All proposed clearing of vegetation will be minimized as much as possible.
 The existing orchard will remain undisturbed and native vegetation will be introduced consistent with the Conservation Plan.
-Areas within the SPO requiring clearing as a result of new construction, shall minimize disturbance and provide enhanced screening and grading improvements to obscure visibility from NYS Route 343 or any other public accessible place.

-3. The Central Administration, Tractor Shed, Garden Cabins, Garden Reception, and Event Space are outlined on the site's Master Development Plan to be located within the SPO.
-Proposed structures will be clustered around existing structures, be designed and constructed with site appropriate architecture, and be provided with enhanced screening measures to obscured visibility from NYS Route 343, through the retention and expansion of existing vegetative buffers.
-The vegetative buffer areas will be regularly maintained by the Troutbeck staff and include numerous additional plantings to be provided on a phase-by-phase basis.
+Areas within the SPO requiring clearing as a result of new construction, shall minimize disturbance and provide enhanced screening and grading improvements to obscure visibility from NYS Route 343 or any other public accessible place. - 3.
+The Central Administration, Tractor Shed, Garden Cabins, Garden Reception, and Event Space are outlined on the site's Master Development Plan to be located within the SPO.
+Proposed structures will be clustered around existing structures, be designed and constructed with site appropriate architecture, and be provided with enhanced screening measures, as conceptually outlined in the Visual Impact Analysis (Appendix E) to obscured visibility from NYS Route 343, through the retention and expansion of existing vegetative buffers and grading improvements.
+The vegetative buffer areas will be regularly maintained by the Troutbeck staff and include numerous additional plantings as outlined in the Adaptive Reuse Plan Set Site Landscaping Plan.
 These measures are to ensure the preservation of the site's historic character.
-Most of these existing and proposed screening measures shall also be located in the required Conservation Easement.

-4. The site does not contain any crest or ridge lines that are viewable from a publicly accessible place.

-5. There are no single-family residences proposed within the SPO, as such the 30,000 SF clearing provision does not apply to the site.
+Most of these existing and proposed screening measures shall also be located in the required Conservation Easement. - 4.
+The site does not contain any crest or ridge lines that are viewable from a publicly accessible place. - 5.
+There are no single-family residences proposed within the SPO, as such the 30,000 SF clearing provision does not apply to the site. - 6.
+The nearest scenic overlook to the project site is on NYS Route 44.
+This overlook is over ±3.2 miles from the Troutbeck site and due to the topography of the hills ranging from 100 to 300-feet higher than the Troutbeck site, this northeasterly facing scenic overlook will not have a view of any of the Troutbeck site.